-Are you thinking about starting an art blog but you are not sure how to start?
-There are many options available for you but in this post, I would like to talk about how to start a Tumblr blog for artists selling art.
+Are you thinking about starting an art blog, but you are not sure how to start?

-If you want to sell your art, you will have to make people aware you are an artist and you have artwork for sale.
-This can all be accomplished by blogging and creating content your target audience is searching for.
+For you to sell your artwork online, you will have to make people aware you are an artist and have artwork for sale.

 How To Start A Tumblr Blog For Artists